Bi-Annual Award Recognizes Teacher and Media Specialists Teams That Improve Student Achievement

 - Ability for others to replicate this best practice

-Each winning school receives $2,500 in cash, Gale products, a one-year subscription to Library Media Connection and the Educator’s Professional Bookshelf from Linworth Publishing.
-In addition, the winners will be featured in an article in Library Media Connection.
-The awards will be presented at a special reception held in conjunction with the American Association of School Librarians (AASL) annual conference in Minneapolis, MN in late October.
+Each winning school receives $2,500 in cash, Gale products, a one-year subscription to Library Media Connection and the Educator’s Professional Bookshelf from Linworth Publishing/Libraries Unlimited.
 Details on the winning entries are provided below.

 In addition, to the winners noted above, Gale and Library Media Connection would also like to recognize the following schools who received honorable mentions for their submissions to the TEAMS Award competition: